 Over the past few weeks, we’ve covered a slew of streetwear brands including Fear Of God, Supreme, Chrome Hearts, Stüssy, Air Jordan, The North Face and more.
 Today, we’re discussing one of the most coveted brands on the streetwear market: Anti Social Social Club.

 Anti Social Social Club erupted onto the scene in 2015, launched by Neek Lurk who at the time was the Social Media and Brand Marketing Director for Stüssy.
 While Lurk never really sought to conquer the streetwear market, Anti Social Social Club soared to popularity tackling mental health and depression.
 Even the brand’s Instagram bio reads “Self Doubts”.

-In an interview with Vice, Lurk said he was surprised with the reception when he selling Anti Social Social Club tees on social media.
+In an interview with Vice, Lurk said he was surprised with the reception when he sold Anti Social Social Club tees on social media.
 “I photoshopped an Anti Social Social Club t-shirt and when I posted it, people bought them – 12 of them.
 I was like, ‘Oh, cool.
 I can make shit.
 I can just make these 12 at least.'” he said.
 “That’s what I’ve been doing since high school: making things and selling them.
 But never this big.
 Now it’s a whole different beast.”

 - READ MORE: Everything You Need To Know About Supreme

 According to Lurk, the products that launched the brand into popularity were hats.
 He says basic hats with the logo on the side were responsible for the brands success.
 “I made one Anti Social Social Club hat and everything that’s happened since has been because of it,” he shared.

 As with the other brands we’ve covered thus far, Anti Social Social Club has had its fair share of collaborations too — however, the brands Lurk has worked with may not be what you might expect.
 These include Honda, Hello Kitty and more.
 Here are some of our favourites: